joelshep/Tape/README.md

 On the next iteration, the machine will see that it is in state 'b' and the current value under the head is '0', so it will select the m-configuration which will instruct it to move right two squares and print '1', and then remain in state 'b'.
-The final m-configuration will be matched causing the machine to move right two squares, print '0', and loop back to the previous m-configuration.
+The next m-configuration will be matched causing the machine to move right two squares, print '0', and loop back to the previous m-configuration.